Skip to content ↓

 Our Programmes of Study have been designed to offer students a planned learning experience, that follows their preferred career pathways.
 They also support students in facing experiences that will challenge them and ready them for the next step of their transition.

-Post 16 operates on a timetable, based around academic learning, Life Skills and enrichment opportunities.
-All timetables are designed to reflect the particular needs of our students.
+Post 16 operates on a timetable, based around academic learning, Preparation for Adulthood and Personal Development & Wellbeing.
+All timetables are adapted to meet the individual needs of our students.

 We offer a range of activities throughout Post 16, such as work experience, college visits, taster days and travel training to help with transition away from West Kirby School.